 The Montgomery College Workforce Development and Continuing Education Office offers a SAT Prep course which is conducted in various MCPS schools.
 This 32 hour course meets either after school, in the evening, or on Saturday mornings.
 The course is The Montgomery College Workforce Development and Continuing Education Office offers a SAT Prep designed to help students achieve a score that better reflects their knowledge and abilities by practicing with REAL SATs, teaching test format, teaching test taking strategies, reviewing content and raising test taking confidence.

-For Maryland residents, the cost of the course is $365 plus the cost of the textbook.
+There is a cost for the course and an additional cost for the textbook.
 Information on dates, locations and registration is available online or a brochure can be obtained from an MCPS College and Career Center.
 Registration assistance and information can also be obtained by contacting 240-567-5188.
 Flyers advertising courses for the fall SATs are mailed to the homes of rising juniors and seniors at the end of July.
 A second mailing advertising spring SATs will occur in early December.

 MC SAT Preparation Classes

 Many MCPS high schools offer SAT Prep classes for credit during the school day for which a student receives a half credit for the semester.
 These courses are free but students must register for them during the normal course registration time.